Torben2907/qml-supervised/README.md

 # A quantum-based approach for supervised learning (bachelor thesis)

-This repository provides code for comparing classical kernel models with their quantum-hybrid counterparts.
+This repository is the codebase for comparing classical kernel models with their quantum-hybrid counterparts.
 We've trained and evaluated these models on real-world biomedical data to investigate whether the quantum-hybrid versions can achieve a better performance than their classical counterparts, potentially demonstrating a quantum advantage.

 ## Welcome to QMLab! 🧪

-The package we created is called `QMLab` - written entirely in Python, using [Pennylane](https://github.com/PennyLaneAI/pennylane) for simulation of a quantum mechanical backend and [Sklearn](https://github.com/scikit-learn/scikit-learn) for the classical backend.
+The package created is called `QMLab` - written entirely in Python, using [Pennylane](https://github.com/PennyLaneAI/pennylane) for the simulation of a quantum mechanical backend and [Sklearn](https://github.com/scikit-learn/scikit-learn) for the classical backend.
 The main class we use is [`QSVC`]() - short for **Q**uantum **S**upport **V**ector **C**lassifier.
 It inherits from the [`SVC`](https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/svm/_classes.py#L604) class of Scikit-Learn and extends its functionality by allowing a quantum kernel as well as classical ones.

 [Get started with the Jupyter-Tutorial-Series here!](./tutorials/01_classical_kernel_methods.ipynb)